All fields are required

 Be sure to wash your hands regularly, especially before and after preparing food (and when you feel you may have contaminated your hands).
 Cook food thoroughly according to safe internal temperatures.
 Always use a food thermometer to verify these temperatures.
 Do not consume unpasteurized milk or food products made with unpasteurized milk.

-If you feel you are sick from Campylobacter infection, seek medical attention right away!
+If you feel you are sick from Campylobacter infection, seek medical attention and the attention of a lawyer right away!

 By: Heather Van Tassell, Contributing Writer (Non-Lawyer)